A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: How well do XAI techniques perform in supporting various SE tasks?

+\textbf{Coherence.} In many scenarios, even when interacting with the same model, stakeholders who have different intents and expertise may consume explanations for distinct objectives.
+Hence, assessing to what extent the explanation is consistent with relevant background knowledge, beliefs and general consensus is necessary.
+The most commonly used coherence metrics are \emph{Alignment-based} (e.g., ROUGE-L, BLEU), \emph{Classification-based} (e.g., Accuracy, Precision, Recall), \emph{Ranking-based} (e.g., Top K-based, MRR), and \emph{Statistical Test}.
+For example, Fu et al. \cite{VulExplainer} employed Accuracy and Weighted F1-score to evaluate the performance of vulnerability classification.
+Sun et al. \cite{DBLP:conf/icse/SunXLXZHZ23} adopted ROUGE-1/2/L to measure the usefulness of generated key aspects for alert prediction.

+In addition to these popular functional metrics, we also observed a limited number of non-functional metrics.
+One representative example is \textbf{Efficiency}, which is used in nine studies \cite{FOX,WheCha,DBLP:conf/sigsoft/RabinHA21,DBLP:journals/pacmse/Chen00024}.
+Most SE tasks, such as code search and code completion, have a high demand for the response efficiency of AI models, i.e., preferring tools/approaches providing actionable results within acceptable time cost, and explanations are no exception.
+Given that explainability mostly serves as a by-product of model outputs, approaches requiring higher computation overhead are unlikely to be adopted by the audience, even if they achieve promising performance in terms of other aspects.

 \begin{myhbox}{\ding{45} $\blacktriangleright$ RQ$_{3}$ - Summary $\blacktriangleleft$} \begin{itemize}[leftmargin=2em] \item The analysis indicated a notable scarcity of well-documented and reusable baselines or benchmarks for work on XAI4SE.
-Approximately 49\% of the baseline techniques employed in the evaluations of our studied XAI4SE approaches were self-generated, with a significant portion not being publicly accessible or reusable.
+Approximately 28.7\% of the benchmarks employed in the evaluations of our studied approaches were self-generated, with a significant portion not being publicly accessible or reusable.

-\item We noticed that there is no consensus on evaluation strategies for XAI4SE studies, and in many cases, the evaluation is only based on innovative and task-specific metrics or researchers’ subjective intuition of what constitutes a good explanation.
+\item We noticed that there is no consensus on evaluation strategies for XAI4SE studies, and in many cases, the evaluation is only based on specific properties, such as correctness and coherence, or researchers' subjective intuition of what constitutes a good explanation.

-\item The evaluation metrics predominantly utilized across the studies were categorized based on five types of explanation formats, i.e., numeric, text, visualization, source code, and rule.
-A significant portion of the reviewed papers employed conventional classification metrics, such as Accuracy and F1-score, to evaluate the performance of their proposed approaches. \end{itemize} \end{myhbox}